- Current rules

 prerequisite unit, in relation to another unit, means a unit that must be successfully undertaken before the other unit may be undertaken

-relevant faculty or board means the faculty or board responsible for administering the student's course and includes a position or body of people with authority to carry out the function concerned
+relevant school or board means the school or board responsible for administering the student's course and includes a position or body of people with authority to carry out the function concerned

 student contribution amount refers to an amount payable by a student in relation to a unit and has the meaning given in the Higher Education Support Act 2003, section 93–5